 "I was taking English AP Language and Composition in high school, but all I did was memorize rhetorical devices.
 I never understood their purpose or how to apply them in my own writing even though we had to read book after book.
 To challenge myself more, I decided to participate in concurrent enrollment.
 After reading the chapter on rhetoric from the Between Two Worlds Student Workbook in my English B1A college class, even though it was just one chapter, rhetoric suddenly all made sense.
 I now understand how to deliberately choose a certain tone according to the subject matter and my audience, and to identify my purpose for writing, and then proceed to select which rhetorical devices are most effective in this context."

-"I was very moved by The Decision [Novel 1] and the all too common struggles of many Mexican American students who must cope with two cultures and two languages.
-The successful ones learn that there is nothing wrong with cherishing both."
+"I usually do not teach literature that is primarily English in my Spanish classes, but I felt students were getting a bit bored, and I also wanted to provide them more of a cultural connection.
+I was very moved by The Decision [Novel 1] and the all too common struggles of many Mexican American students who must cope with two cultures and two languages.
+The novel not only demonstrates English and common Spanish phrases, but also life principles, such as the successful students learn that there is nothing wrong with cherishing more than one culture and more than one language."

 The Alan Hidalgo Educational Team enjoys correspondence.
 It is a delight to know how our textbooks have fostered positive change in the lives of instructors and students.
 And, of course, for those interested in educational consulting for the Between Two Worlds series or for Transcendent Argumentation and Rhetoric, training is available in person on site or via video conference.